Manage user profile photos

 - Working with users: profiles, names, and the edit endpoint overview

-- Authentication setup: initial auth module configuration
+- Authentication setup: initial configuration of the authentication module

 - Uploading files: cloud storage for production